LED light therapy: what your skin care has been missing all along

 How it works

 Unlike lasers, RF frequency or ultrasound that use thermal energy and heat the skin LED does not produce thermal ‘injury’.
 LED works by a term called photobiomodulation.
-In a sense the skin uses light as a source of energy to fuel repair of damage.
+In a sense the skin uses light as a source of energy to fuel repair damage.
 It works by exciting the part of your cells that is responsible for absorbing certain wavelengths of light called the ‘chromophores’ This portion then stimulates the fibroblast cells to multiply, grow, and start collagen production.
 LED therapy has also been clinically proven to not only effectively treat mild to moderate acne but also to prevent it.
 It is thought that blue LED wavelength penetrates the bacterial DNA and destroys the bonds that hold it together.

 LED in skin care